Kursha Union

 Kursha Union (কুর্শা ইউনিয়ন) is a union parishad of Mirpur Upazila, in Kushtia District, Khulna Division of Bangladesh.
 The union has an area of 25.38 km2 and as of 2001 had a population of 30,000.
 There are 18 villages and 14 mouzas in the union.

+There are three secondary schools in the union parishad: K.H.N.
+Secondary School, Kursha K.N.
+Secondary School, and Majihat Secondary School.